jccuevas/cpp-docs.es-es/docs/atl/reference/ccomcritseclock-class.md

 #### <a name="parameters"></a>Parámetros
  *TLock*
- El objeto se bloquea y desbloquea.
+ Objeto que se va a ser bloqueadas y desbloqueadas.

 ## <a name="members"></a>Miembros